Reassigning a public IP address from one VM to another

 Note

-Make sure to check out our pricing policy for inactive static public IPs.
+Make sure to check out our pricing policy for inactive static public IP addresses.

 - In the management console

-, select the folder containing the address. - From the list of services, select Virtual Private Cloud.
+, select the folder containing the address. - In the list of services, select Virtual Private Cloud.

 - In the left-hand panel, select